khuck/ADIOS2/source/adios2/toolkit/profiling/external/README.md

 _Note:_ This library in ADIOS is a stub wrapper library for the ADIOST performance measurement system.
 In the near future, we will make it more generic for instrumentation-based tools.
 In the meantime, it is ADIOST specific.

 ## Todo Items
-- [ ] Make the interface generic.
+- [x] Make the interface generic.
-    - [ ] Replace ADIOST-specific symbols with generic versions that will be implemented by interested measurement libraries (i.e. Score-P).
+    - [x] Replace ADIOST-specific symbols with generic versions that will be implemented by interested measurement libraries (i.e. Score-P).
-    - [ ] New environment variable specifying location of library containing function implementations.
+    - ~~[ ] New environment variable specifying location of library containing function implementations.~~
+    - [ ] Remove dynamic-linking specific approach (checking ```LD_PRELOAD```)  If the symbol isn't loaded, don't search for it.
+We have to support static linking, too - and if we ```dlopen()``` a library with pthread in it, the application will crash because of initialization of thread-local static globals.

 - [ ] Add a CMake option to disable the API entirely.